foxhound87/mobx-react-form/docs/api-reference/form-initialization.md

 // using unified fields properties new Form({ fields, ... });

-// using form options and separated fields properties new Form({ values, labels, options, ... }, { options });
+// using form options and separated fields properties definition new Form({ values, labels, options, ... }, { options });

-// using validators with plugins, bindings and unified fields properties new Form({ fields }, { plugins, bindings });
+// using validators with plugins, bindings and unified fields properties definition new Form({ fields }, { plugins, bindings });

-// using validators with plugins and separated fields properties new Form({ values, labels, rules, ... }, { plugins });
+// using validators with plugins and separated fields properties definition new Form({ values, labels, rules, ... }, { plugins });
 ```